simonprickett/redis-pi-camera/README.md

 ![Raspberry Pi 3 with Camera Module attached](raspberry_pi_3_with_camera_module.jpg)

-## Watch the Video
+## Watch the Videos

-Watch the video for a full walkthrough of this project.
+Watch the first video for a full walkthrough of this project.
 [Watch on YouTube](https://www.youtube.com/watch?v=OTDZIK55DX0).

+In the second episode I started to use Redis Stack's Search capability.
+[Watch on YouTube](https://www.youtube.com/watch?v=mcGL6Lk2IXU).

 ## Components of the Demo